Bowery/website/markdown/DOCUMENTATION.md

 $ bowery connect
 ```

-If this is your first time, Bowery will ask you to login, and provide the key you received when registering.
+If you're connecting for the first time, Bowery will ask you to login and provide the key you received when registering.
 You can change this key later using the email and password you provided during registration.

 ### Git Workflow

 Bowery "branches" retain the same structure as git branches, but are also accessible online.
 When you connect to Bowery, you'll get a friendly reminder of the application and branch you're working on.
-It's HIGHLY recommended you don't work on the master branch.
+It's **highly** recommended you don't work on the master branch.
 To change branches:

 ```
 $ bowery connect